ffd8/P5LIVE/README.md

 ## OFFLINE SERVER
 ### Basic - Python
 Use for quickest setup or to run multiple instances (each with their own sketches storage).
-NO COCODING + OSC with this technique.
+*No COCODING / OSC with this technique.*

 - Clone / Download [P5LIVE](https://github.com/ffd8/p5live)
 - MacOS – open `Terminal` // Windows – open `command prompt`